Farama-Foundation/Gymnasium/docs/introduction/train_agent.md

 ![](../_static/img/tutorials/blackjack_without_usable_ace.png "Without a usable ace")

-Hopefully this Tutorial helped you get a grip of how to interact with Gymnasium environments and sets you on a journey to solve many more RL challenges.
+Hopefully this tutorial helped you get a grip of how to interact with Gymnasium environments and sets you on a journey to solve many more RL challenges.

 It is recommended that you solve this environment by yourself (project based learning is really effective!).
 You can apply your favorite discrete RL algorithm or give Monte Carlo ES a try (covered in `Sutton & Barto <http://incompleteideas.net/book/the-book-2nd.html>`_, section 5.3) - this way you can compare your results directly to the book.